benplumley/Notes/Semester 2/Programming II.md

 Algorithms which solve their problem by splitting the input in half recursively, such as quick sort and merge sort, are known as *divide and conquer* algorithms.

 ###Algorithmic Complexity
 Algorithms are evaluated based on their speed, size, risk of failure and ease of maintenance.
 The complexity of an algorithm typically is referring to its speed, but could also mean size.
-Due to the speed of modern computers, a slower but easier to maintain might be preferable because the computer's time is cheap compared to that of a programmer to maintain it.
+Due to the speed of modern computers, a slower but easier to maintain algorithm might be preferable because the computer's time is cheap compared to that of a programmer to maintain it.
 However, in situations where the result is needed quickly such as when rendering in a game engine, the speed of the algorithm is more important.

 Speed of an algorithm is measured by counting the number of basic operations the algorithm performs.
 More importantly, the complexity is a measure of how this number of basic operations changes as the amount of input data the algorithm is processing changes.
 This is known as the *scaling* of the algorithm.
 This scaling happens with respect to some independent parameter.
 For a sorting algorithm, this parameter is the number of items to be sorted.